Seally/parsers/readme.md

 *Output:*
 ```
 {
-  // Note that input is added by the parse() function.
+  // Note that the "input" property is added by the parse() function.
   // It will not be present if you use the parser directly.
   input: "text/html; charset=UTF-8",
   noParams: "text/html",
   type: "text",
   subtype: {
       name: "html",
-      // When the following values are not present in the media type, it will
+      // When tree and suffix are not present in the media type, it will be set
-      // be set to null.
-This is to simplify
+      // to null.
       tree: null,
       suffix: null
   },